mpsonntag/snippets/notes/projects/gin/gin-valid.md

 On the local gin instance, add a user named "gin-valid" with the password used in the `cfg.json` file (or use a different password and change it in the config file; your cup of tea).

 The service should now be available.

+## Activate webhooks on a local setup

+Webhooks do not work out of the box in a local setup.
+The following procedure is required to enable them:

+- log into the local gin-valid instance
+- enable the webhook for a specific repository
+- the webhook now has been created on the local gin repository
+- access the 'webhook' menu option in the repository setting on the locally running gin instance
+- change the Payload URL from e.g. "http://localhost:3033/validate/odml/gin-valid/odmlFiles" to the docker alias set for gin-valid.
+In our docker-compose.yml example this would be "ginvalid"; so the payload URL should be changed to "http://ginvalid:3033/validate/odml/gin-valid/odmlFiles".
+- test the webhook via the "Test delivery" option on the gin webhook setting page